jonkchan/SQL-Practice/Assessment.md

    1. If the customer's country is located in the USA, return "Domestic"
    2. If the customer's country is not located in the USA, return "International"

-## Concepts: Short Answer Questions
+## Concepts Short Answer Questions

 1. What is a join in SQL?
 What are the types of joins?
 2. What is the difference between a UNION and a JOIN query?